kanchan0/CabRide-backend/README.md

 # CabRide-api-backend

-###### remember this a beckend project,to see all the main and used files open Backend folder and there you go.
+## Remember this a beckend project,to see all the main files,open Backend folder and there you go.
+### Do ignore folder client as in MVC structure,for all the frontend files it is used

 ### To install the all packages run the below command:

 npm install